daryllxd/lifelong-learning/programming/ruby/testing/testing-external-apis.md

 I'm not a fan of fakes.
 It's a ton of overhead to mock the API, and it's too easy to get sometime wrong and discover it on Staging/Production.
 Why VCR?

 - Set your cassettes to expire after a few days (I do 3).
-- Add cassettes to .gitignore, they exist only to make your tests run faster.
+- Add cassettes to `.gitignore`, they exist only to make your tests run faster.
 - If integration with the service requires and API key, wrap specs that hit the API in `if ENV['FOO_API_KEY'].present?`.
 - The only things that should require VCR are the unit tests for the class that interacts directly with that API and integration tests.
 Make sure you use a stub instead of the class that hits the service in unit tests for collaborating objects.
 - You are attempting to test your real integration with the API.
 Do not think of VCR as a mocking service and don't try and use it as a replacement for Web Mocks.
 If you only use it as a helper to make your tests run faster and/or hitting API limits, it can work beautifully.